 We currently rely on two manufacturing facilities, our own facility in Rhode Island and a third party manufacturer, for producing commercial and clinical quantities of Soliris.
-Our preclinical quantities of eculizumab, samalizumab and other product candidates are produced at our Rhode Island facility.
+Our clinical and preclinical quantities of eculizumab, samalizumab and other product candidates are produced at our Rhode Island facility.
 For both clinical and commercial requirements, we have contracted and expect to continue contracting for product finishing, vial filling and packaging through third parties.

-Our most significant agreement with a third party manufacturer is the large-scale product supply agreement with Lonza Swiss Licenses AG (Lonza), dated December 18, 2002, which has been amended from time to time.
-This agreement (Lonza Agreement) relates to the manufacture of eculizumab.
-As of June 30, 2011, we have remaining commitments of approximately \$35,000 through 2017.
+We rely on Lonza Group AG and its affiliates (Lonza), a third party manufacturer, for producing a portion of commercial and clinical quantities of Soliris, and we have contracted and expect to continue contracting for product finishing, vial filling and packaging through third parties.
+We have various agreements with Lonza, with remaining total commitments of approximately \$150,000 through 2018.
 Such commitments may be cancelled only in limited circumstances.
-If we terminate the Lonza Agreement without cause, we will be required to pay for product scheduled for manufacture under our arrangement.
-Under an existing arrangement with Lonza, we pay Lonza a royalty on sales of Soliris manufactured at our Rhode Island facility.
+If we terminate certain supply agreements with Lonza without cause, we will be required to pay for product scheduled for manufacture under our arrangement.
+Under an existing arrangement with Lonza, we also pay Lonza a royalty on sales of Soliris manufactured at our Rhode Island facility.